What if…

 But you’re still waiting for it to feel worth it.

-If you’re sober but it still feels like a fight.
+If you can get through life without drinking, but it still feels like a fight.

-If you’re doing everything ‘right’ and it still feels joyless.
+Even if you’re doing everything ‘right’, it still feels joyless.

 If you keep asking yourself, “Why does this still suck?”

 You didn’t do anything wrong.
-You just built a version of sobriety that was focused on survival…
+You’re just trying to build a version of sobriety that’s focused on survival…

 And life isn’t just about surviving.